Rekihyt/Sifu/HolyBook.md

 7. Complexity's agents spread far and wide.
 Their evil a blight upon the land, a taint on what once was a true set.
 8. Beware the promises of the agents of complexity.
-They will whisper sweet promises of "just one more feature", and you will be tempted.
+They will whisper sweet nothings of "just one more feature", and you will be tempted.
 A feature can be more alluring than even a total function, but you must resist.
 Stray not from the holy light of simplicity, for the path back is winding and twisted.
 9. Seek isomorphisms for all your functions, for they shine Her light in every